bngarren/ccsync/README.md

 ## Modes

 - **Manual mode**: you trigger when the files are synced (i.e. copied from project to Minecraft computers)
-- **Watch mode**: watches tracked files for changes and will automatically re-sync.
+- **Watch mode**: watches all files identified by the config's `rules` for changes and will automatically re-sync.
 Leave it running in a shell while you code 😎

 ## Configuration
-These are defined in the `.ccsync.yaml` file in your project root.
+The config for CC: Sync is a `.ccsync.yaml` file in your project root.
+If no file is present, running the CLI will generate a default config file.

 ### Basic Options

-- **sourcePath**: Directory containing your source files
+- **sourceRoot**: Directory containing your source files (relative to the location of the `.ccsync.yaml` file)
-- **minecraftSavePath**: Path to your Minecraft save directory
+- **minecraftSavePath**: Path to your Minecraft save directory.
+See [Where is my Minecraft save?](#where-is-my-minecraft-save)
 - **computerGroups**: Define groups of computers for easier targeting
-- **files**: Array of file → computer(s) sync rules.
+- **rules**: Array of file → computer(s) sync rules.
 Each sync rule requires:
-  - **source**: File or glob pattern to sync (relative to sourcePath)
+  - **source**: File or glob pattern to sync (relative to *sourceRoot*)
   - **target**: Destination path on the computer
   - **computers**: Computer IDs or group names to sync to

 ### Advanced Options
+These shouldn't need to be modified--mostly for debugging and performance.

 - **verbose**: Enable detailed logging
 - **cache_ttl**: Cache duration in milliseconds